STEVE INSKEEP, Host:

 SYDELL: On April 17 on the eve of the earthquake, San Franciscans were out on the town.
 Brad Rosenstein, curator of exhibitions and programs at the San Francisco Performing Arts Library:

-Mr. BRAD ROSENSTEIN (Curator of Exhibitions and Programs, San Francisco Performing Arts Library): All the theaters were hopping and there were many of them downtown that were operating.
+BRAD ROSENSTEIN: All the theaters were hopping and there were many of them downtown that were operating.
 There was a production of Babes in Toyland.

 SYDELL: San Francisco also had a very large rough and tumble neighborhood known as the Barbary Coast.